 The primary objective of this course is to strengthen students' English-language skills through Latin while inspiring enthusiasm for world-language study.
 For many students, the study of Latin is their first experience with a language other than English.

 A secondary goal for this course is to offer students a sense of what it would be like to study Chinese, French, and Spanish in greater depth.
 In the second half of the year, students take mini-courses in those languages.
-Exposure to all four enables students to make a well-informed decision when choosing the language they will pursue in seventh and eighth grades.
+Exposure to all four enables students to make a well-informed decision when choosing the language they will pursue in 7th and 8th grades.

 Class materials draw from a variety of media including print, CDs, and films.
 Course activities include collaborative work, cultural projects, and online activities.